gardener/gardener/docs/usage/project/namespaced-cloud-profiles.md

 `NamespacedCloudProfile`s are resources in Gardener that allow project-level customization of `CloudProfile`s.
 They enable project administrators to create and manage cloud profiles specific to their projects and reduce the operational burden on central Gardener operators.
+As opposed to `CloudProfile`s, `NamespacedCloudProfile`s are namespaced and thus limit configuration options for `Shoot`s, such as special machine types, to the associated project only.
 These profiles inherit from a parent `CloudProfile` and can override or extend certain fields while maintaining backward compatibility.

 Project viewers have the permission to see `NamespacedCloudProfile`s associated with a particular project.
-Project members can generally create, edit, or delete `NamespacedCloudProfile`s but with some exceptions (see the [restrictions](#field-modification-restrictions) outlined below).
+Project administrators can generally create, edit, or delete `NamespacedCloudProfile`s but with some exceptions (see the [restrictions](#field-modification-restrictions) outlined below).

 When creating or updating a `Shoot`, the cloud profile reference can be set to point to a `NamespacedCloudProfile`, allowing for more granular and project-specific configurations.
 The modification of a `Shoot`'s cloud profile reference is restricted to switching from a `CloudProfile` to a descendant `NamespacedCloudProfile`.